1776 (musical): Act I

 John Dickinson of Pennsylvania, a conservative and royal apologist, immediately moves to table the debate.
 The vote is close, but debate is ultimately approved, prompting Dickinson to denounce the desire for independence as an overreaction to petty squabbles with Great Britain.
-The debate becomes more heated and personal, sparking a fight between Dickinson and Adams and causing Caesar Rodney (who is ailing from cancer) to swoon and collapse.
+The debate becomes more heated and personal, sparking a physical fight between Dickinson and Adams and causing cancer-stricken Caesar Rodney to collapse.
 Rodney is taken back to Delaware, leaving George Read as their delegation's sole vote.
 Since Read is a conservative, South Carolina's Edward Rutledge moves to quickly end the debate and vote on independence, knowing it is likely to fail.
-At this moment, the new delegation from New Jersey arrives, with leader John Witherspoon announcing he has explicit orders to vote for independence.
-Adams, now seeing a path to victory, pushes to proceed with the vote since ties are broken by Hancock and Adams believes Hancock is a firm believer in independence.
+At this moment, the new delegation from New Jersey arrives, with leader the Reverend John Witherspoon announcing he has explicit orders to vote for independence.
+Adams, now seeing a path to victory, pushes to proceed with the vote, since ties are broken by Hancock and Adams believes Hancock is a firm believer in independence.

 Dickinson suddenly makes another motion: that any vote in favor of independence must be unanimous.
 The vote, predictably, ends in a tie, but Hancock unexpectedly votes in favor of unanimity, explaining that if the colonies are not unanimous in their opinion, loyalist colonies will be turned against pro-independence colonies, spawning a civil war.